-State Senator SCOTT FITZGERALD (Republican, Majority Leader): I have consulted with the Legislative Council, the Legislative Reference Bureau and the Legislative Fiscal Bureau, and have been advised that this proposal would not trigger the special quorum requirement.
+SCOTT FITZGERALD: I have consulted with the Legislative Council, the Legislative Reference Bureau and the Legislative Fiscal Bureau, and have been advised that this proposal would not trigger the special quorum requirement.

 SHAPIRO: So the missing Democrats had nothing to do with this, never came back to town, were not involved in the vote at all?

 JOHNSON: No. I mean, basically they were outmaneuvered.
 They had really one extraordinary procedural move was met by another.

 SHAPIRO: Well, as we heard in the tape at the top of this interview, the protestors were furious.
 Did they see this coming?

 JOHNSON: University of Wisconsin, Madison graduate student and teaching assistant, union activist Peter Rickman was in the crowd.
 He was angry with the way this bill passed yesterday.

 PETER RICKMAN: The way - the unprecedented way that Republican leadership here contravene fundamental, basic standards of democracy, has turned people from being inspired to take action against an unrepresentative government, that's looking to take away their rights, to just being angry enough to mobilize in a whole new way.

 SHAPIRO: Well, Shawn, since you've been covering this story for a while, what do you think the likelihood of that is?
 Are the Democrats going to mobilize in a whole new way at this point?